 An integrated satellite receiving system generously donated by China Meteorological Agency was installed on 25 October 2012.
 This CMACAST system receives Satellite imageries from FY2E and FY2D series of Chinese geostationary satellites at an interval of 30 minutes.
 Surface synoptic data, Upper air sounding data, NWPs of ECMWF, T213: NWPs of CMA global model, NWP accumulation preci from Germany model and Japan model.
 Another component of this system is the application software MICAPS (meteorological data analyzing system) which enables to display satellite pictures, surface & upper air data and NWP products and overlay different products and analysis of various weather phenomena.
 This SYSTEM is satisfactorily operational.

 Myanmar

-The Department of Meteorology and Hydrology in Myanmar is receiving satellite imageries from MTSAT ground receiver, Feng Yun Cast ground receiver and also from US polar-orbiting satellites (NOAA series of the USA).
+The Department of Meteorology and Hydrology in Myanmar is receiving satellite imageries from Himawari Cast, CMA Cast ground reception system and also from US polar-orbiting satellites (NOAA series of the USA) by using internet.